MighTy-Weaver/COVID19-NER/README.md

 Since BERT is not performing that excellent in this task, an alternative is the pretrained-word-embedding + LSTM I used the Glove embedding with 6 Billion tokens in 100 dimensions.
 Details can be found at: https://nlp.stanford.edu/projects/glove/
-Then I used the Bidirectional-LSTM model to do the classification as its capable of capturing some long-term information with the ability of fitting the neural network with nonlinearity.
+Then I used the Bidirectional-LSTM model to do the classification as its capable of capturing some long-term information with the ability of fitting the neural network with non-linearity.

 **The best result achieved is 92.1% on the validation set.** This is high enough for this course project.